-Students on The Cambridge Prep Experience can choose from over 27 academic and creative courses that are designed to use the gamut of Cambridge’s extraordinary resources.
+Students at The Cambridge Prep Experience can choose from over 27 academic and creative courses that are designed to use the gamut of Cambridge’s extraordinary resources.
 All courses are experiential.
 They typically involve museum visits and field-trips, eminent guest speakers, project-work, and more.
 Popular courses include Medical Science, Cosmology, Entrepreneurship, and Math and Nature.
 Descriptions for these are below, and you can follow the link to read more about all our courses.

 This hands-on course introduces students to key aspects of medicine and modern medical practice.
 Combining specialist lectures with experiments and class discussions, students learn the main principles of human anatomy and physiology, the pathology and significance of certain diseases, the main challenges that medical science faces today, and the variety and changing nature of careers in medicine.